onap/oom-offline-installer/docs/InstallGuide.rst

 This is the default and preferred way of running ansible playbooks in an offline environment as there is no dependency on docker to be installed on the system.
 Chroot environment is already provided by included archive ``'ansible_chroot.tgz'``.

-It should be available in the ``'docker'`` directory as the end-result of the packaging script or after manual run of the ``'build_ansible_image.sh'`` script referenced above.
+It should be available in the ``'ansible/docker'`` directory as the end-result of the packaging script or after manual run of the ``'build_ansible_image.sh'`` script referenced above.

 All playbooks can be executed via ``'./run_playbook.sh'`` wrapper script.